sashasabater/online-news-popularity/README.md

 ![Outliers](./img/outliers.png)

 Of the total 39,644 articles, 58 had at least 100,000 shares.
 This accounts for only 0.15% of the dataset.
-Thus I decided to remove these outliers for the purpose of this
+Thus I decided to remove these outliers for the purpose of this project.

 ## Modeling
 To start, I began with a baseline model by prediting the total mean of shares for each article.
 With this baseline model, the Root Mean Square Error (RMSE) was 5990.99.
 This is the score I aim to beat.